 For more information about the List Center's exhibitions and programs, visit http://listart.mit.edu/.

 The MIT Museum's broad range of exhibitions and programs for children and adults provides unique public access to what the Institute has always done best: the application of innovative research to the solution of real-world problems.
-On a yearly basis, over 100,000 people visit the museum and its galleries.
+On a yearly basis, nearly 150,000 people visit the museum and its galleries.

 The Innovation Gallery features interactive displays from a variety of research labs at MIT and a popular program space that complements exhibitions on the history of MIT, artificial intelligence, holography and spatial imaging, and the kinetic sculptures of Arthur Ganson.